 Much of supporting a child through and beyond a traumatic experience boils down to attachment and attuned caregiving.
 It’s about helping an individual child process in a way that helpful for them (hint, it’s not the same way that adults process).
 Supporting kids post-trauma includes providing support, without asking too many questions (link to questions are connections), engaging with children through play – not conversations, and accessing child-focused mental health professionals when appropriate.

 Children with a strong attachment to an emotionally-healthy caregiver and that have a healthy- age-appropriate- capacity for emotional regulation may fare better following a traumatic experience than kids who don’t have access to these resources.
 While emotional regulation is a skill that we learn primarily through attachments with emotionally regulated adults, there are many teaching opportunities for helping kids develop the capacity to think and speak about their emotions, which can help them regulate own emotions (which can lead to less acting out and a better ability to communicate their need for care in the future).
-For these kids, the hand model of the brain, window of tolerance coloring page, and the kid’s feeling wheel can be helpful resources to help parents and kids talk about feelings and help kids learn to describe what they are feeling.
+For these kids, approachable resources the mindful grounding deck and the kid’s feeling wheel can be helpful resources to help parents and kids talk about feelings and help kids learn to describe what they are feeling.

 Tools to Help Kids With Trauma to Self Soothe